 Employment law is a critical part of Dukesons Business Law's legal practice.
 Being able to provide advice to clients as an employment lawyer is an important adjunct to being able to provide a wide range of advice as a business lawyer or commercial lawyer.
+Employment Law is a very demanding area of business law.

 For many businesses, especially small businesses, the increasing burdens on employers are an additional hurdle to doing business and the legal requirements in relation to employment law can seem baffling and sometimes complex.
 The very heavy onus on following correct procedure in relation to disciplinary matters and redundancies has tripped up many employers.